January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 Turning First-Time Visitors into Loyal Users

 Getting a visitor to have one great interaction is a win.
-The real goal is turning that interaction into a long-term relationship.
+The real goal is turning that interaction into a relationship.
 Use initial behavior as a signal and follow up with value that feels personal.

 A person holds a smartphone showing a 'Your Guide' app, with a keyboard and coffee mug nearby.